The Property is located in Ontario, 110 km southwest of the city of Timmins, and is accessible by highway and secondary roads (Figure 1).

 Silicification and minor carbonate alteration were recognized, however gold mineralization appears to be closely related to intervals of high quartz vein density.
 The quartz veins are hosted in a steeply dipping alteration zone dominated by intermediate volcanic rocks consisting of lapilli tuffs and bedded argillites, with lamprophyre dikes.
 The quartz veins crosscut and run parallel to a weak fabric, and range in thickness from 0.5 cm to 20 cm in width.

-The broad alteration zone that hosts the mineralization is up to 125 metres wide and extends well beyond the area tested by drilling.
-Historic mapping and surface sampling data show that the alteration zone may extend over several hundred metres.
-No drilling has been conducted along this alteration corridor except for the ~225-metre-long main zone (Figure 3).
+The broad structural corridor that hosts the mineralization is up to 125 metres wide and extends well beyond the area tested by drilling.
+Historic mapping and surface sampling data show that the corridor may extend over several hundred metres.
+No drilling has been conducted along this corridor except for the ~225-metre-long main zone (Figure 3).

 A notable disruption in the airborne magnetic data approximately 2 km west of the current drilling and in line with the projected structural corridor provides a compelling target area for future exploration (Figure 4).